dorjeduck/llm.mojo/README.md

 ## Test

 We ported `test_gpt2.c` from the original repository to Mojo to validate our port's functionality.
-For instructions on how to run this test and insights into the results it yields, please see our detailed guide [here](./test.md).
+For instructions on how to run this test and insights into the results it yields, please see our guide [here](./test.md).

 ## Development Roadmap